itaym19/maman-14/README.md

-commands can have between 0 and 2 parameters. if the command line is wrong there should be an error that specifies the issue for example: wrong command name, not enough parameters, too many parameters, no comma between parameters, two many commas between parameters and so on.
+commands can have between 0 and 2 parameters. if the command line is wrong there should be an error that specifies the issue for example: wrong command name, not enough parameters, too many parameters, no comma between parameters, two many commas between parameters and so on. max line's length is 80, max command name's length is 4, max parameter's length is 31